Student Support in Tamworth

 The Learning Support team implement programs for students who require additional personal or academic support.
-Staff work closely with classroom teachers to ensure that identified students are fully and realistically integrated in the regular classroom, at the same time as making provision for the withdrawal of such students for specialist teaching.
+Staff work closely with classroom teachers to ensure that identified students are fully and realistically integrated into the regular classroom, while also making provision for the withdrawal of these students for specialist teaching.

 INDEPENDENT LEARNING PROGRAM

-Carinya’s Independent Learning Program helps students engage with, and explore, God’s world by providing students in Years 3 to 10 with extended learning opportunties.
-Students are involved in completing individual and group work projects aimed at developing skills such as creative thinking, investigating, planning, problem solving and presenting.
+Carinya’s Independent Learning Program helps students engage with and explore God’s world by providing students in Years 3 to 10 with extended learning opportunities.
+Students are involved in completing individual and group work projects aimed at developing skills such as creative thinking, investigation, planning, problem-solving, and presentation.

-Students in Years 3 - 8 who are a part of the Independent Learning Program (ILP), spend two lessons each week in a small group environment, working on extended learning tasks, guided by the ILP teacher.
+Students in Years 3-8 who are part of the Independent Learning Program (ILP) spend two lessons each week in a small group environment, working on extended learning tasks guided by the ILP teacher.

-To cater for their academic demands students in Years 9 and 10, who would benefit from extended learning opportunities, are identified and targeted for individual and group based external tasks and competitions.
+To cater to their academic needs, students in Years 9 and 10 who would benefit from extended learning opportunities are identified and targeted for individual and group-based external tasks and competitions.

 COUNSELLING